Steps in developing the strategy.

 Supply Chains Aim and Objectives

 - Achieve a defined measure of Availability for customers.
 This requires a structured planning process that provides input to schedules.
-The technique used is Sales & Operations Planning (S&OP), which plans inventory to improve the balance between customer market demands, organisation resources and supply markets for materials and services
+The planning process (One Plan) begins with Sales & Operations Planning (S&OP), which plans inventory to improve the balance between customer market demands, organisation resources and supply markets for materials and services

 - Measure the probability of achieving a required delivery performance.
 The tool used is Delivery If Full, On Time, with Accuracy (DIFOTA)